 The model prioritizes skill indicators over outcome stats.
 FIP strips out fielding luck to isolate pitching skill.
 ISO isolates power from batting average.
 K-BB% measures a pitcher's ability to strike out batters while limiting walks.

 Team A has a better FIP, stronger run differential, and higher OPS.
 Team B has a slight edge in recent form.
-The model combines these z-score advantages across all four components and might output Team A 63% — Team B 37%.
+The model combines these z-score advantages across all four components, applies calibration, and might output Team A 75% — Team B 25%.
+Before calibration, this same matchup would have shown 63%–37%.

-Model Edge is the difference between the model's win probability and the probability implied by sportsbook moneyline odds.
-It reveals where the model disagrees with the market.
+Model Edge is the difference between the model's win probability and the market's true implied probability — after removing sportsbook vig.
+It reveals where the model disagrees with a fair-market price.

 How it's calculated: